shipuicom/core/README.md

   - [x] Support custom option element selectors
   - [ ] add hotkeys to navigate options without having a search input
   - [ ] add focus with a hidden input similar to native select
-- [ ] Finalize file upload component
 - [ ] Create a CSV input that create chips on comma (or enter) press (Maybe this could be implemented when using a select but with the asFreeText flag on it)
-- [ ] Improve tooltips to be a directive instead still spawning a popover on the element
 - [ ] Create a accordion component
 - [ ] Create a timepicker component

-- [ ] Streamline general color variables 10-70 instead of 100-900 (align with figma)
 - [ ] Make styles optional/configurable (base, simple, raised, outlined, flat) on a component level and generally
 - [ ] Create documentation with examples for all components
 - [ ] Make icon watcher/generator/subsetter run on node (Could make it a standalone executable)